vernon-gant/ThreeInARow/docs/design-steps/01-domain-description.md

 ﻿# **Domain description**

-The game "Three-in-a-Row" revolves around a player interacting with an 8x8 board filled with 5 types of elements.
-Player swaps adjacent cells to create matches (3 or more identical elements in a row or column).
-Valid moves result in matches being destroyed, followed by cells above falling, and new elements spawning to fill the empty spaces.
-The game tracks scores, bonuses, and statistics, ensuring a balance between randomness and playability.
+Our goal is to create a game where the player has to match emojis on a grid.
+The game will have a score system that rewards the player for matching emojis.
+The player can swap emojis to create matches and the game will automatically add new emojis to the board.
+The game ends when there are no more possible matches.

+We will operate with element ids on the board layout as it allows us to add behavior to the elements.
+For example, we can add a bomb element that explodes when matched, destroying nearby elements.

 ---

 ## **Abstract Data Types (ADTs)**

-### **1. Board**
+### **1. BoardLayout**
-- **Purpose**: Represents the 8x8 grid, managing its structure and operations.
+- **Purpose**: Represents the grid and is only responsible for the layout of the board.
+It does not contain any information about the contents of the cells.
 - **Responsibilities**:
-    - Maintain grid state (e.g., cell contents).
-    - Enable cell swaps and clearings.
-    - Abstract querying operations for other modules.
+    - Swap cells and rollback if no match is found.
+    - Shift columns and add new cells to the board.
+    - Build view to allow other components to access the grid.

-### **2. Combination Finder**
+### **2. Match**
-- **Purpose**: Detects and evaluates matching patterns on the board.
+- **Purpose**: Represents a valid match of emojis on the board.
 - **Responsibilities**:
-    - Identify valid combinations (e.g., rows or columns).
-    - Validate moves for potential matches.
-    - Analyze grid state for continuity of gameplay.
+    - Store the cells that form the match.
+    - Merge matches if they share cells.

-### **3. Score Tracker**
+### **3. MatchingStrategy**
-- **Purpose**: Manages the scoring system.
+- **Purpose**: Defines the rules for matching patterns.
 - **Responsibilities**:
-    - Calculate points for matches and bonuses.
+    - Find matches like vertical, horizontal, and L-shape.
+    - Return the matches found on the board.

+### **4. ScoreTracker**
-    - Track the player’s current score.
+- **Purpose**: Keeps track of the player's score.

-### **4. Bonus**
-- **Purpose**: Represents a specific bonus triggered by patterns or moves.
 - **Responsibilities**:
-    - Encapsulate bonus activation rules.
-    - Define the effect on the board (e.g., clear rows or columns).
+    - Update score based on matches.
+    - Provide score information to the user interface.

-### **5. Bonus Manager**
+### **5. EmojiRegistry**
-- **Purpose**: Tracks and applies bonuses during gameplay.
+- **Purpose**: Manages the emoji assets used in the game.
 - **Responsibilities**:
-    - Monitor game events to trigger bonuses.
+    - Register game emojis.
-    - Apply active bonuses and manage their lifecycle.
+    - Store which element is mapped to which emoji.

-### **6. Statistics Recorder**
+### **6. ElementGenerator**
-- **Purpose**: Tracks game metrics and events.
+- **Purpose**: Generates random elements for the board.
 - **Responsibilities**:
-    - Log moves, bonuses, and scores.
+    - Generate random elements for the board.